There are now 3 possible online modes for units:

 - Contact hours

-- Students must attend every day of the intensive period 12, 13, 19 April.
+- Students must attend every day of the intensive period 6, 7, 13 April.
 Refer to the timetable website for further information.
+Attendance at all sessions is mandatory and pre reading including recorded lectures must be completed before these dates.

 - Students must watch all the pre-recorded lecture videos and attend every day of the intensive face-to-face period.